 Excess Flood is an additional flood policy that offers coverage beyond a NFIP or Private Flood insurance policies.
 It is coverage in excess of the NFIP or Private Flood insurance policies.

 Carrying flood insurance on your home offers you peace of mind when it rains.
-In most cases, it costs less than a cup of coffee a day.
+In some cases, it costs less than a cup of coffee a day.
 The weather is unpredictable, so it’s important to be prepared for the unexpected.
 Flood Insurance is a measure of financial protection to protect your assets in the event of flooding.
 It is so much better than "hoping" your area is declared a federal disaster area, so you can qualify for federal disaster assistance.
 In most cases, disaster assistance is a loan and must be repaid, but proceeds paid via flood insurance is yours to keep and use for repairing your home.
 Flood Insurance is always the better choice.

 It is always a good time to talk about flood insurance!
-Call your trusted advisors at Fulshear Insurance to set your mind at ease and put your home or business flood insurance policy in place today.
+Call your trusted advisors at Fulshear Insurance® to set your mind at ease and put your home or business flood insurance policy in place today.
 Toll free: 1.855.533.9067 or send us an email with your inquiry: Info@FulshearInsurance.com

 For more information regarding floodplains, see the following floodplain mapping tools: